Config

 Matrices

 The mean motion resonance represents a commensurability between the frequencies of several bodies and an asteroid, which implies the oscillations of the resonant angle.
 The resonant angle has integer coefficients for every variable included.
 While there are almost no limitations on the values of these integers, the number of possible resonances is infinite.
 Thus, it should be somehow limited to avoid an infinite loop.
-These limitations are in matrix. section of the config.
+These limitations are in MATRIX_ section of the config.

 For more details, please see Matrix page and the following papers (note that they have different approaches to setting up the limits):